Summary: Award-winning journalist and author focused on health care and science

 2000 to 2010

 • Wrote news and features, including several cover stories, about pharmaceuticals, biotechnology and health care.
 Responsibilities included writing in-depth analyses of breaking news events, profiles of prominent executives, book reviews, personal finance pieces and stories about industry trends.
-Covered biopharma leaders like Pfizer, Merck, Amgen and Johnson & Johnson, and interviewed celebrities such as George Foreman, Dr. Phil and Venus and Serena Williams.
+Covered biopharma leaders like Pfizer, Merck, Amgen and Johnson & Johnson.

 • Produced original online packages and content to accompany magazine stories, such as slide shows, video interviews and related features.
 Contributed to two management blogs.